kyma-project/kyma/docs/03-tutorials/serverless/svls-01-create-inline-function.md

 2. Create your local development workspace.

     a.
-Create a new folder to keep Function's code and configuration in one place:
+Create a new folder to keep the Function's code and configuration in one place:

     ```bash
     mkdir {FOLDER_NAME}